cademtz/JavaPeParser/README.md

 // Or, make your own stream by implementing CadesStreamReader
 ```

-Next, attempt to parse the PE headers _(and any print any errors or warnings)_.
+Next, attempt to parse the PE headers _(and print any errors or warnings)_.

 ```java
 // Print the error on failure